SihanChen46/computational_bootcamp/README.md

 Currently, there is no extra credit.
 If there is any extra credit, it is entirely at the discretion of the instructor.

-We'll be using Canvas as the learning management system (LMS), aka gradebook.
+We'll be using Canvas as the learning management system (LMS), aka the gradebook.
 The instructional team will do their best to have Canvas accurately reflect your current scores in the course.
 However, Canvas may not be completely accurate all the time.
 In other words, your actual grade maybe significant different than it appears on Canvas.

 ### Professionalism

 I expect you act professionally in-person (both inside and outside the classroom) and electronically.
 Since people come up from a variety of backgrounds, I want to be explicit about the elements of professionalism:

 - Show up on time and prepared.
 - Remain fully present.